Bison (Bison bison)

 Bison were nearly driven to extinction by early settlers and bison hunters.
 In the early I900’s the last few remaining animals kept in Zoos formed the basis for the entire new (and protected) population.

 Bison are a very large species of wild cattle that live only in North America.
 They are sometimes incorrectly called buffalo or American buffalo, due to their similar appearance to African and Asian water buffalo.
-Our bison family at Connecticut’s Beardsley Zoo consists of an adult male (our largest), an adult female (with reddish tinged fur on her head) and a young female.
-They live in an exhibit with White-tailed deer, Turkey vultures and Wild turkeys.
+Our bison family at Connecticut’s Beardsley Zoo consists of an adult male and female.